ssnyder555/Homework/9-11-homework/github-lab-answers.md

 ==========

-What command do you use to pull any changes from the master repository into your local repository?
+#What command do you use to pull any changes from the master repository into your local repository?
+git pull origin master

-What command do you use to unstage a file?
+#What command do you use to unstage a file?
+git reset

-What command do you use to change your files back to how they were after a commit?
+#What command do you use to change your files back to how they were after a commit?
+git pull upstream master

-Why is it important to use -- when changing files back to a previous state?
+#Why is it important to use -- when changing files back to a previous state?
+git revert

-Why might you want to reset your files back to a previous commit?
+#Why might you want to reset your files back to a previous commit?
+if you are not sure if you want to keep it